What is Counseling?

 Remarkably, you can break into the field of chemical dependency recovery as a chemical dependency counselor assistant even before you have an associate degree.
 The state of Ohio has a Chemical Dependency Counselor Assistant (CDCA PRE) Preliminary Certification.
 This requires 40 hours of education that can be completed through CEU units or in a college program.
 Either way, the education provider’s program must be approved by the state.
 After 10 months, you can provide proof of passing another 30 hours of instruction through the same approved providers and can achieve the full CDA certification.
 This certification can be renewed every two years.

-With an associate of science in behavioral science or nursing, along with 180 hours of specific coursework and an internship or compensated work in the field of chemical dependency rehabilitation, you can achieve a Licensed Chemical Dependency Counselor II (LCDC II) certification in Ohio.
+With an associate of science in counseling or behavioral science, along with 180 hours of specific coursework and an internship or compensated work in the field of chemical dependency rehabilitation, you can achieve a Licensed Chemical Dependency Counselor II (LCDC II) certification in Ohio.

 There is also a Social Work Assistant certification that you can earn to begin working in the field of social work under other professionals with a minimum of an associate degree in social work technology.
 There is some very specific coursework required for the certification.